Small but mighty: High-resolution spectroscopy of ultra-hot Jupiter atmospheres with compact telescopes. KELT-9 b's transmission spectrum with Wendelstein's FOCES Spectrograph: Observations

 \section{Observations}

-We used FOCES to observe three transit observations of KELT-9\,b on the following dates 18$^{th}$ July 2022, 2$^{nd}$ September 2022, and 5$^{th}$ September 2022 (which is only a partial transit).
-Each transit was observed in time series taking continual exposures of 300\,s in length throughout the transit, plus some additional exposures out of transit to obtain a stellar baseline without the planet signal.
-The other data set used is a single transit observation taken using the HARPS-N spectrograph on the TNG, which is available on the data archive and was initially published in \cite{Hoeijmakers_2018}.
-The transit data was obtained 31$^{st}$ July 2017, with an integration time of 600s per exposure frame.
+We used FOCES to observe three transits of KELT-9\,b on 18$^{}$ July 2022, 2$^{}$ September 2022, and 5$^{}$ September 2022 (only a partial transit).
+Each transit was observed in time series, taking continual exposures of 300\,s in length throughout the transit, plus some additional exposures out of transit to obtain a stellar baseline without the planet signal.
+The other data set used is a single transit observation taken using the HARPS-N spectrograph on the TNG, which is available in a public data archive and was initially published in~\cite{Hoeijmakers_2018}.
+The transit data were obtained on 31$^{}$ July 2017, with an integration time of 600s per exposure frame.
 The observation encompassed the entire transit and baseline measurements.
-Table \ref{tab:ObservationalSummary} provides a summary of the observations taken with each spectrograph, including the relevant characteristics of the instruments and the relative amount of stellar baseline which was taken compared to the length of the transit, while the airmass plots for each transit are shown in Fig. \ref{fig:airmassplots} depicting where on the sky the transit occur and during what epoch of the night.
+Table~\ref{tab:ObservationalSummary} provides a summary of the observations taken with each spectrograph, including the relevant characteristics of the instruments and the relative amount of stellar baseline taken compared to the length of the transit.
+Air-mass plots for each transit are shown in Fig. \ref{fig:airmassplots}; these depict where on the sky the transit occurs and during what epoch of the night.

-Using the approach described by \cite{Borsato_2023}, we measure the average quality of the data by taking the median signal-to-noise (S/N) over all the echelle orders this allows us to track the time progression of the data quality throughout the transit.
-The time progression of each observation S/N is shown in Fig. \ref{fig:snr_plot} as a function of orbital phase, with the beginning and end of the transit marked.
-The figure gives a good overall picture of how the observation progressed throughout each night.
-To make the observations comparable we divide the S/N values for the HARPS-N night by a factor of $\sqrt{2}$ (assuming a Poisson noise distribution), to correct for the time difference in the exposures.
+Using the approach described by~\cite{Borsato_2023}, we measured the average quality of the data by taking the median signal-to-noise ratio (S/N) over all the echelle orders; this allows us to track the progression of the data quality over time throughout the transit.
+The progression of the S/N over time for each observation is shown in Fig. \ref{fig:snr_plot} as a function of orbital phase, with the beginning and end of the transit marked.
+The figure provides a good overall picture of how the observation progressed throughout each night.
+So as to be able to compare the observations, we divided the S/N values for the HARPS-N night by a factor of $\sqrt{2}$ (assuming a Poisson noise distribution) in order to correct for the time difference in the exposures.